-Electronic communications are a critical communications tool used by Field Trip Health Inc. (“The Provider”) and its clients.
+Electronic communications are a critical communications tool used by Field Trip Health and Wellness Ltd. (“The Provider”) and its clients.
 The Provider has an interest in (a) preventing inappropriate communications, as well as illegal activity; and, (b) safeguarding confidential information, personal information and protected health information , both physical and electronic.
 In addition, the Provider is committed to a non-discriminatory and harassment-free environment.

 The Provider maintains electronic communications systems for communication between clients and the Provider and the Provider’s personnel, including, without limitation, e-mail, voice-mail, text message, instant messaging, videoconferencing, websites, client web portals and/or mobile applications (the “Services”).
 The Provider will use reasonable means to protect the security and confidentiality of information sent and received using the Services.

 However, because of the risks outlined below, the Provider cannot guarantee the security and confidentiality of electronic communications:

 Use of electronic communications to discuss sensitive information can increase the risk of such information being disclosed to third parties.

 Despite reasonable efforts to protect the privacy and security of electronic communication, it is not possible to completely secure the information.